 - Visual Efficiency Examination (VEE): A 21 point binocular vision examination to evaluate the function of your eyes.
 At this time, the doctor will determine your diagnoses and treatment plan.

-- Schedule vision therapy: Scheduling will be discussed with vision therapist after your VEE.
+- Referral for vision therapy: Scheduling will be discussed with the referring provider.

 Wondering whether vision therapy can help with your issues?
-Call the office anytime at (952) 469-3937 to talk with a vision therapist to begin the process.
+Call the office anytime at (952) 469-3937 to talk with a member of our vision therapy evaluation team today.

 What Our Patients Are Saying